 The grid growth may cause an internal short between the positive plate and the negative strap of the cell.
 Continuing the charge of a bank of cells/batteries with one or two short-circuited cell will aggravate the temperature rise and lead to thermal runaway.

-Drying out (water loss) and Thermal runaway
+Drying out (water loss) and Thermal runaway in batteries

 Dry out is also a problem with AGM battery.
 This is due to charging with inappropriately higher voltage, combined with higher temperature.
 Due to dry out, the recombination reaction rate is increased and the consequent temperature rise aggravates the situation, leading to thermal runaway.